Testing

 go test -v ./...

-# Run tests for a specific package
+# A specific package

 go test ./app/services/...

-# Run a specific test function
+# A specific test function

 go test -run TestProductService_Create ./app/services/...